How to Help

 It is critical for a victim/survivor to regain their sense of control.
 Support their decisions instead of pushing them to take actions that they may not feel comfortable with (such as reporting to police, or seeking counselling).

 It is also critical for the person experiencing abuse to make decisions for themselves.
 They understand the danger better than you will.
 Assure them that their decisions are supported.
 You don’t have to agree with their decisions but it is important to give them the authority to decide how they will handle things.

 If a victim/survivor wants to talk, try to be an open listener.
 If they prefer not to talk about the assault, then try to be supportive in other ways, such as letting them know that you care about them and are willing to listen at a later time.

 Balance their safety with their wishes about confidentiality: always respect the victim’s/survivor’s confidentiality and don’t tell others about their experience without explicit permission and consent.
 However, if you believe there to be immediate danger, call the police.

 Finally, encourage them to reach out to the national hotlines for help and guidance.

 - Take care of yourself too.
 Make sure you seek support if you are feeling overwhelmed.

-Domestic violence and sexual assault can be extremely difficult and painful experiences for the families and friends of victims/survivors.
+Domestic and sexual violence can be extremely difficult and painful experiences for the families and friends of victims/survivors.
 Common feelings of those supporting victims/survivors include helplessness, frustration, anger and guilt.
 It can be helpful to talk with someone.
 Confidential support is available.